 WORLD WAR II COMMANDO KNIVES

-Below: Here are some photos given to me by a fellow collector illustrating a splendid collection of Fairbairn Sykes from WW-II.
-Many of these are very rare models and display the tremendous variety of the FS genre' facing would-be collectors.
+Below: Here are some photos given to me by a fellow collector illustrating his splendid collection of Fairbairn Sykes from WW-II.
+Many of these are very rare models and display the tremendous variety of the F-S genre' facing would-be collectors.

 There are many styles of commando knives and we will describe all of the standard ones, most of the common variants, and also some of the extremely rare ones, some with unknown provenance and some of questionable provenance.
 Most of us think of the sleek, seven inch bladed, double edged dagger with either a knurled brass or ringed alloy handle as "THE Commando Knife."
 Before the F~S came on the scene other knives filled the gap in hand to hand fighting knives.

 (After much deliberation I have decided to NOT give detailed dimensions of the knives.
 As they become more collectable there is increased incentive for unscrupulous persons to counterfeit the knives, rather than just make legitimate, identifiable copies.)